Rabadash8820/UnityAssemblies/README.md

 Unity assembly paths sometimes change between versions: new assemblies are added, old ones are removed or broken up into UPM packages.
 If your managed plugin must support multiple versions of Unity, then you may want to say "reference this assembly, but only in these Unity versions" or "reference this assembly using the correct version-specific path".
-For scenarios like these, there are new MSBuild properties in v2 that expose the major, minor, and patch versions of your project's `UnityVersion`:
+For scenarios like these, this package provides MSBuild properties that expose the major, minor, and patch versions of your project's `UnityVersion`:

 1. `UnityVersionMajor`: e.g., `2021` in `2021.3.5f1`
 2. `UnityVersionMinor`: e.g., `3` in `2021.3.5f1`